KrzysztofGrudzien/simple-editor/README.md

 ## Rules of project 🔔 - PLEASE READ IT BEFORE YOU USE EDITOR
 1. Fire up the editor.
-2. In the settings write a number how many messages you want to send (max 20). ⌨
-  - a) If you don't do it - the editor will give you error and you will deactivate the add button.
-  - b) If you do - write a message and send it.
-When a number of messages is an equal number of messages defined in the settings the add button will be activated.
-In this situation you can to send empty message many times if you want (the editor will give you correct alert)
-3. Then you can press the button load - on the right there are your messages 👌
-  - a) Now have fun with the editor buttons.
-  - b) You can change font size, underline, font family.
-  - c) On the right editor you can switch color theme.
-  - d) You have also button deleting content of messages and you can write your own message.
-Up to you.
-Remember if you write your own message and click load the message will be replaced messages added before!!!
+2. Write message and ...
- 4. Next click SAVE button - the message was saved in the localStorage
+  - a) Click SAVE - your message is saved in the localStorage.
-  - a) You can click the reload button and reload page (everything was reseted)
-  - b) Click SAVE button again and the editor will give you saved message
- 5. Now we have the editor when you started work with it but (with localStorage so if you cancel it ...)
+  - b) Click DELETE - clear textarea field but you can't clear localStorage.
+  - c) Click LOAD - load saved message.
- 6. Click the button CLEAR and remove messages from localStorage.
+  - d) Click CLEAR MEMORY - remove message from localStorage.
-  - a) If you remember, if we don't define a number of messages the reload button is deactivated.
-  - b) This time you have to reload page with typical way - using browser button refresh or press F5.
+  - e) Click REFRESH BROWSER - reload browser or press F5.
+3. Switch color themes - it's an independent feature.
+4. Edit your message - it's an indendent feature also.

 ## I wish you have a fun 🏆

 ## How to run my local website?